 On 5 October 2016, the Issuer announced that it intended to make an all cash offer for all the issued and outstanding ordinary shares of Delta Lloyd.
 On 23 December 2016, the Issuer and Delta Lloyd jointly announced that they had reached a conditional agreement on a recommended all cash public offer for all the issued and outstanding ordinary shares of Delta Lloyd.
-On 26 April 2017, NN announced that it had acquired 93.3% of the issued and outstanding ordinary shares of Delta Lloyd.
-On 26 April 2017, NN announced that it had acquired merger of Delta Lloyd into NN Bidco, a direct wholly-owned subsidiary of the Issuer.
-On 31 May 2017, the Issuer announced that it had executed the triangular legal merger of Delta Lloyd into NN Bidco, whereby remaining holders of issued and outstanding ordinary shares in the capital of the Issuer.
+On 26 April 2017, NN announced that it had acquired 93.3% of the issued and outstanding ordinary shares of Delta Lloyd, entitling NN to pursue a triangular legal merger of Delta Lloyd into NN Bidco, a direct wholly-owned subsidiary of the Issuer.
+On 31 May 2017, the Issuer announced that it had executed the triangular legal merger of Delta Lloyd into NN Bidco, whereby remaining holders of issued and outstanding ordinary shares in the capital of Delta Lloyd received listed ordinary shares in the capital of the Issuer.
 As part of the legal restructuring process, the Issuer and NN Bidco executed the legal merger of NN Bidco into the Issuer, which became effective on 31 December 2017.
 As a result of this, NN Bidco ceased to exist and the Issuer assumed all assets and liabilities of NN Bidco.